1qqru/exocore/_journal/2022-12-marikas-metamorphosis.md

 And most importantly, she shows us matureness and humility, by nevertheless thanking her fans for – even with her imperfections – always being by her side, even if she really still does not understand why.

-> Even though I am this weird.
+> "Even though I am this weird.
 Thank you for discovering me.
 > How can you look at me with that friendly smile?
 > Your words really helped me a lot.
 > Thank you.